2010 Subway Jalapeño 250

 The 2010 Subway Jalapeño 250 Powered by Coca-Cola was a NASCAR Nationwide Series stock car race held on July 2, 2010, at the Daytona International Speedway in Daytona Beach, Florida, before 55,000 spectators.
 It was the 17th race of the 2010 NASCAR Nationwide Series season and the ninth running of the event.
 Richard Childress Racing driver Dale Earnhardt Jr. won the 102-lap race – extended from the scheduled 100-lap distance due to a green–white–checkered finish.
 Joey Logano, driving for Joe Gibbs Racing, finished second, and Ricky Stenhouse Jr. finished third for Roush Fenway Racing.

 Earnhardt Jr.'s victory was an emotional one for him and his team, as he drove a throwback paint scheme to his father Dale Earnhardt's iconic Wrangler Jeans scheme.
-It marked the first time since Earnhardt's death in the 2001 Daytona 500 that the #3 had been raced in the national series of NASCAR, and according to Earnhardt Jr., it would be his last time driving a #3 car in a NASCAR race.
+It marked the first time since prior to Earnhardt's death in the 2001 Daytona 500 that the #3 had been raced in the Nationwide Series, and according to Earnhardt Jr., it would be his last time driving a #3 car in a NASCAR race.
 This race was also the first for the "new car" for the Nationwide Series, which debuted full-time in 2011.